mbasagoitia/data-structures-and-algorithms-python/rsa-quantum-algorithms/notes/b-trees.md

 - In this way, the key that we are deleting is always in a leaf.
 - What if deleting a key at a leaf node violates the property d <= m <= 2d?
 Two cases:
     - Check the sibling node(s).
 If the sibling has > d keys, we can **"borrow"** a key from that sibling.
-    - If we are borrowing from the right sibling, after deletion from the current node, we take the leftmost key, move it up to the parent, and take the key from the parent that it is replacing and move it down to the original node.
+    - If we are borrowing from the right sibling, after deletion from the current node, we take the sibling's leftmost key, move it up to the parent, and take the key from the parent that it is replacing and move it down to the original node.
 If it is left sibling, same thing but with rightmost key.
     - If no available siblings have keys to spare without violating this property, we will **merge** our current node with a sibling node AND the parent node of those two siblings to create a single node.
 Pointer updates and recursive deletion will be necessary.